Cycle of revenge hangs over Libya's fragile peace

 "Gaddafi forces are not fighting, they are escaping," said Omar al Mukhtar, commander of anti-Gaddafi forces in northern Bani Walid.
 "But we are concerned they are regrouping again in the north of Mali and could strike again."

-In a sign that Gaddafi loyalists are reorganising, about 100 people from Libya's southern desert demonstrated in Tripoli on Saturday, saying their villages were under constant attack from pro-Gaddafi mercenaries.
+In a sign that Gaddafi loyalists are reorganizing, about 100 people from Libya's southern desert demonstrated in Tripoli on Saturday, saying their villages were under constant attack from pro-Gaddafi mercenaries.

 GADDAFI'S GHOST